animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <p class="note"><strong>Note</strong>: To help ensure that all declared
 <code>LuceneIndexes</code> defined in a Spring container are created
-before the Regions on which they apply, Spring Data for GemFire includes the
+before the Regions on which they apply, Spring Data for VMware GemFire includes the
 <code>org.springframework.data.gemfire.config.support.LuceneIndexRegionBeanFactoryPostProcessor</code>.
 You can register this Spring <a href="https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html">BeanFactoryPostProcessor</a>in XML config by using
 <code>&lt;bean class="org.springframework.data.gemfire.config.support.LuceneIndexRegionBeanFactoryPostProcessor"/&gt;</code>.
 The
 <code>o.s.d.g.config.support.LuceneIndexRegionBeanFactoryPostProcessor</code>
-may only be used when using Spring Data for GemFire XML config.
+may only be used when using Spring Data for VMware GemFire XML config.
 For more details about Spring's <code>BeanFactoryPostProcessors</code>, see <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-extension-factory-postprocessors">Customizing Configuration Metadata with a BeanFactoryPostProcessor</a>
 in the Spring Framework documentation.</p>